(3/4 years old)

-As an accredited International Baccalaureate Organization World School, ISB and the Early Years department follows the IB Primary Years Programme.
+As an accredited International Baccalaureate Organization World School, ISB, including the early years department follows the IB Primary Years Programme.
 Through an inquiry-based program, we encourage and foster the children to become global citizens who are; independent learners, risk-takers, inquirers, thinkers, communicators, and principled.
 The PYP transdisciplinary framework offers young students authentic opportunities to focus on key developmental abilities such as communication and self-management skills.
 The learning community values the early years as a time in which play is the primary driver for inquiry.
 Through play-based learning, children develop and nurture fundamental knowledge and skills.
-(Taken from the Inquiry through play document).
 Play involves choice, promotes agency, and provides opportunities to inquire into important concepts and personal interests.

 We believe that children learn through play and every child has the right to student-initiated play in order to develop themselves emotionally, physically, socially, and intellectually.
 Approaches to Learning, such as Thinking, Research, Communication, Social, and Self-management can be developed through play.
 All children should be able to choose from a variety of activities and materials during play in order to grow in self-confidence and support their individual interests.
 Teachers carefully balance the planning and documenting of the learning and progress of the group by monitoring and responding to the learning development of individuals.
 In the Early Years, we strongly believe that children should have the opportunity to experience outdoor play in different weather conditions such as playing in the rain or snow.

 The aim of all IB programmes is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.
 The IB learner profile represents 10 attributes valued by IB World Schools.
 We believe these attributes, and others like them can help individuals and groups become responsible members of local, national, and global communities.